Tour highlights:

 Day 1: Fly from London Heathrow to Berlin and transfer to your hotel for a five-night stay.

 We fly from Heathrow to Berlin’s new “Willy Brandt” airport.
 We then drive to our hotel, Arcotel John F, taking in some of the sights of this vibrant city.
 The Reichstag building with its Norman Foster dome, the Holocaust memorial, the Brandenburg Gate, the Unter den Linden, and the newly rebuilt Royal Palace.
-After checking in at our hotel, we will meet for a welcome-drink and a talk by Nicholas Merchant, your lecturer, on “Potsdam, a Prussian Versailles”.
-This will prepare you for tomorrow’s visit.
+After checking in at our hotel, we will meet for a welcome-drink and a talk by Nicholas Merchant, your lecturer, on “Berlin: A General Overview'.

 Day 3: Museum Island and dinner with a view.